ottokruse/generative-ai-toolkit/README.md

 ##### Available tracers

-The Generative AI Toolkit includes several tracers out-of-the-box, e.g. the `DynamoDBTracer` that saves traces to DynamoDB, and the `OtlpTracer` that sends traces to an OpenTelemetry collector (e.g. to forward them to AWS X-Ray).
+The Generative AI Toolkit includes several tracers out-of-the-box, e.g. the `SqliteTracer` that stores traces locally in a SQLite DB file, the `DynamoDBTracer` that saves traces to DynamoDB, the `OtlpTracer` that sends traces to an OpenTelemetry collector (e.g. to forward them to AWS X-Ray), and the `TeeTracer` that allows you to use multiple tracers at the same time.

 For a full run-down of all out-of-the-box tracers and how to use them, view [examples/tracing101.ipynb](examples/tracing101.ipynb).